 To re-employ a useful metaphor, we can imagine that love is scattered like a jigsaw puzzle across the world, and it is up to the people of each nation to put that puzzle back together again through the principles of sharing and cooperation.
 And when that puzzle is completed, when hunger and war is a distant memory in the minds of men, then we will discover what the resulting picture represents—which is the inner and outer commons of humanity.
 Today the commons is sick, both in its externalised and interior realities, and we can only cure its degenerative disease through the cooperation and goodwill of nations for the good of all.
 Then naturally, the commons will assume its rightful place in a new education, thus enabling an unforetold expansion of human consciousness and undreamt of possibilities for spiritual progress upon the Lighted Way.

 Each kingdom in nature grows from the one below it, and a fifth kingdom higher than the human—known as the spiritual kingdom or ‘Kingdom of Souls’—has always been with us (as taught by Christ Himself), and is now gradually precipitating on the physical plane.
 As explained in the writings of Alice A. Bailey, that kingdom is 'composed of all those who down the ages, have sought spiritual goals, liberated themselves from the limitations of the physical body, emotional controls and the obstructive mind.
 Its citizens are those who today (unknown to the majority) live in physical bodies, work for the welfare of humanity, use love instead of emotion as their general technique, and compose that great body of illumined Minds which guides the destiny of the world.'
-(The Externalization of the Hierarchy, Lucis Press Ltd, 1957).
+(The Reappearance of the Christ, Lucis Press Ltd, p.
+50).

 (1) Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.
 (2) Motherhood and childhood are entitled to special care and assistance.
 All children, whether born in or out of wedlock, shall enjoy the same social protection.